-Ave travel experiences than their older counterparts.
-Younger residents tend to have more favourable opinions of $4^{ m th}$ experiences than those who never cycle.
-Residents who cycle frequently tend to have more favourable opinions of 4th Ave travel

-4th Ave Bike Lane Impressions from Cyclist and Pedestrian Perspectives by Age Range experiences than those who never cycle downtown or never cycle in general.
+Ave travel experiences than their older counterparts Younger residents tend to have more favourable opinions of $4^{ m th}$ experiences than those who never cycle.
+Residents who cycle frequently tend to have more favourable opinions of 4th Ave travel experiences than those who never cycle downtown or never cycle in general.
 Residents who cycle downtown tend to have more favourable opinions of 4th Ave travel